rbluosolar/sswgdl/README.md

   ```tcsh
   chmod u+x sswgdl
   ```
-* launch SSW with GDL in a terminal:
+* Launch SSW with GDL in a terminal:
   ```
   ./sswgdl
   ```